wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/faq.md

 ### I found a mistake in the guide

-Please click the "Edit this page" link at the bottom and submit a pull request with the necessary changes.
+Please click the "Edit this page" link at the bottom of the page on the left.
+It will allow you to fork the guide and submit a pull request with your changes.
 Thanks for helping out!

 ### `IsDLLLoaded NVTF` reports `>> 0`